 Yemista, stuffed tomatoes with rice, ingredients for sauce

-Health benefits of Tomatoes Stuffed with Rice (Yemista)
+Health benefits of Greek Stuffed Tomatoes with Rice (Yemista)

 Yemista, stuffed tomatoes with rice, currants, potatoes and rice soaked in water